A Derived Decomposition for Equivariant $D$-modules: Preliminaries

-\begin{remark} The Verdier duality functor defines an equivalence $\bD_{coh}(X) \to \bD_{coh}(X)^{op}$ and thus defines a self duality of $\bcD(X)$.
+In other words, the category $\bcD(X)$ is self-dual.
+(Recall that the dual of a compactly generated stable presentable $\infty$-category $\cC$ is given by $\cC':= \Ind (\cC_c^{op})$.)
 This gives rise to a theory of integral transforms for Ind-coherent $D$-modules as in Proposition \ref{prop-inttrans}, except one does not have to consider the renormalized pushforward, as the non-renormalized version is already continuous on Ind-coherent $D$-modules. \end{remark}